LukasFuchs/FDCSGm/DiffusionProblem/README.md

 ### Alternating Direction Implicit (ADI)

-&emsp; Withing the ADI method, one basically decomposes the calculation of one time step into two half-steps.
+&emsp; Within the ADI method, one basically decomposes the calculation of one time step into two half-steps.
 For the first step $(n \ \text{to}\ n+1/2)$, the *x*-direction is solved explicitly and the *z*-direction implicitly and, for the second step $(n+1/2 \ \text{to}\ n+1)$, the *x*-direction is solved implicitly and the *z*-direction explicitly.
 The advantage of the ADI method is that the equation in each step has a simpler structure and can be solved more efficiently (e.g., with the tridiagonal matrix algorithm).
 Equation (3) for each half-step is then given as:

 $\frac{T_{i,j}^{n+1/2}-T_{i,j}^n}{\Delta t/2}=\kappa (\frac{T_{i+1,j}^n-2T_{i,j}^n+T_{i-1,j}^n}{\Delta x^2} + \frac{T_{i,j+1}^{n+1/2}-2T_{i,j}^{n+1/2}+T_{i,j-1}^{n+1/2}}{\Delta z^2})$; &emsp; &emsp; &emsp; (11)